Tenemo/stats-space/README.md

 #### Front-end:

-1. Install Node.js, at least 16.17.1, include `npm` in installation.
+1. Install Node.js, at least 16.17.1, include `npm` in the installation.
 2. `npm install`
 3. `npm start`
    Front-end will try to connect, by default, to the API at http://localhost:4000.

 #### Back-end:

-1. Install Node.js, at least 16.14, include `npm` in installation.
+1. Install Node.js, at least 16.14, include `npm` in the installation.
 2. Install Docker.
 3. Clone the [back-end repo](github.com/Tenemo/stats-space-backend): `git clone git@github.com:Tenemo/stats-space-backend.git`.
 4. `docker compose up -d`